bke243/projectfinal/README.md

     * The total resistance value in parallel circuit resistors,
     * The total resistance value in series circuit resistors,
     * The total conductance value in parallel circuit resistors,
-    * The total conductance value in series circuit resistors,
+    * The total conductance value in series circuit resistors.

 ## How to use the web-application